haskell-streaming/streaming/README.md

 which are equivalent to `Folding ((,) a) m ()`.
 The `Stream` type defined here is an attempt at an optimized `FreeT` aimed at improving the pipes usage `FreeT (Producer a m) m r` and the like.
+Some experimentation along these lines is included in the ancillary modules in the `benchmarks` directory here.

-In each of the `Prelude`s included here, operations with types like
+In each of the `Prelude`s included there, operations with types like

      f_producer :: Producer a m r -> Producer b m z f_freet :: FreeT f m r -> FreeT g m s